metatensor/metatensor/docs/src/core/overview.rst

 Different key dimensions can have different purposes, but some typical keys dimensions you'll encounter when working with atomistic data are the following:

-- **atomic species dimensions**: when using a one-hot encoding of different atomic species (or atomic elements) in a structure, the resulting data is sparse, containing implicit zeros if a given species is not present in a structure.
-This is the case of the ``species_center`` and various ``species_neighbor`` key dimensions produced by `rascaline`_.
+- **atomic types dimensions**: when using a one-hot encoding of different atomic types (or atomic elements) in a structure, the resulting data is sparse, containing implicit zeros if a given type is not present in a structure.
+This is the case of the ``center_type`` and various ``neighbor_type`` key dimensions produced by `rascaline`_.
 - **symmetry markers**: Another use case for metatensor is to store and manipulate equivariant data, i.e. data that transforms in a known, specific way when the corresponding atomic structure is transformed.
 This is typically